Facilitating the Best Strategy Sessions in Your Business

-You’ve been put in charge of facilitating a strategy session.
-The feeling that the success or failure of the session rests on your shoulders—even if it’s not true—can be stressful for anyone.
-Whether you’ve run dozens of strategy sessions and only want to refine your technique or it’s your first time running a strategy session, and you’re barely sure where to start, this list will help you create the best strategy sessions your business has ever seen.
+You've been put in charge of facilitating a strategy session.
+The feeling that the success or failure of the session rests on your shoulders--even if it's not true!--can be stressful for anyone.
+Whether you've run dozens of strategy sessions and simply want to refine your technique or it's your first time running a strategy session and you're barely sure where to start, this list will help you create the best strategy sessions your business has ever seen.

 Start with the End Goal